MaciejSzreder/shortf/readme.md

 todo
 ----
 ⏱️ expression templates
 ⬜ currling
 ⬜ partial apply
 ⬜ partial apply by name
 ⬜ memoization
 ⬜ upvalues
 ⬜ multiline functions
 ⬜ local variable creating
 ⬜ errors maping
 ⬜ does `f'-'` should represent both binary and unary operator `-`?
 ⬜ does expression templates should serve `__newindex`?
 ⬜ what should return casting to string?
 ⬜ sentiel for `args`
 ⬜ recursive `self` for expression pemplates
+⬜ `f` could be exploited
+⬜ make `f` to not require `loadstring`